AndriyKostenko/BeetrootAcademyFinalProject/README.md

-Hello, this is my final project after studying in Beetroot Academy.
+Hello, this is my telegram-bot.

 This is Telegram-Sport-Bot wрich is hosted on Heroku, done wit Python v3.8.